Issue(s): Giant-Size Chillers #1, Tomb of Dracula #23, Tomb of Dracula #24, Tomb of Dracula #25

 - Frank Drake met Rachel Van Helsing when he attempted suicide after being forced to kill his girlfriend-turned-vampire in Tomb of Dracula #2.

 - Hannibal King makes passing reference to Lilith's slaughter of an airplane's passengers in "the current issue of Vampire Tales".
+That would be Aug 74's Vampire Tales #6, the only issue of that series that Lilith appeared in.

 Continuity Implant?
 N